 Tell Your Story About Mercer County Jail

 Make some good friends in jail?
-Need to throw a shout out to someone from jail?
-Say wassup here, just leave a message below.
+Need to send a message to someone from jail?
+Say hello here, just leave a message below.

 Say Hello to people still locked up at Mercer County Jail